 High hopes and hype couldn’t carry Kwese TV very far.
 But will we ever get another Kwese TV?
 Most industry folks are looking at companies like Netflix to take on DSTV.
 Although Netflix is starting to focus on more African content, the question is whether the company will ever focus on sports which doesn’t seem likely.

-Amazon, on the other hand, might take interest if it ever decides to come to the African market.
+Amazon, on the other hand, might take an interest if it ever decides to come to the African market.
 The company has gotten rights to the English Premier League for its Amazon Video Prime product.
 But whether the Jeff Bezos company will ever venture into the African market with Amazon Prime is anyone’s guess.

 If anyone wants to take on DSTV, they have to come with two things: Money and Ability To Secure Rights.